MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

 File `aau1043_datas3` contains averaged maternal and paternal recombination rates.

 2. 1000Genomes, HGSVC, Phase 3
 For an example, we use chromosome 6.
-If you would like to run all chromosomes, download all of the phased vcf files.
+If you would like to run all chromosomes, download all of the phased VCF files.
 Phased VCF file of chromosome 6 (2548 samples):
 ```
 wget https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000_genomes_project/release/20190312_biallelic_SNV_and_INDEL/ALL.chr6.shapeit2_integrated_snvindels_v2a_27022019.GRCh38.phased.vcf.gz